wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (b) entitle the holder to participate in a ballot for the purpose of ascertaining which of the holders of such shares are entitled to receive any prizes arising in respect of those shares.

-    (2) Nothing in subsection (1) prevents a company into which a society has become converted from issuing any shares that,---

-    *   (a) if the company is incorporated under the Companies Act 1955, a company incorporated under that Act is authorised or permitted to issue; or
+    (2) Nothing in subsection (1) prevents a company into which a society has become converted from issuing any shares that a company incorporated under the [Companies Act 1993][250] is authorised or permitted to issue.

-    *   (b) if the company is incorporated under the Companies Act 1933, a company incorporated under that Act is authorised or permitted to issue.

-    Section 113H: inserted, on 1 September 1987, by [section 26][316] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 113H: inserted, on 1 September 1987, by [section 26][319] of the Building Societies Amendment Act 1987 (1987 No 175).

-    Section 113H(2): replaced, on 1 July 1994, by [section 5][324] of the Building Societies Amendment Act 1993 (1993 No 111).
+    Section 113H(2): replaced, on 5 December 2013, by [section 14][258] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 113I Preservation of rights of terminating shareholders